 The Art of Phil Kendall.

 Making art & world travel are my greatest passions.
 My exploration of the world started in 1992.
 Since then I have been very fortunate travelling to destinations that as a child, of the early 1950's, I could only read about in old dog-eared tomes.
-Books, full of rich prose, numerous beautiful line drawings and only a few tiny black & white photographic images.
-For me those books were so inspirational.
-Now I take my photographs, make my own drawings and I make my own art based on my travel.
+Those books were full of rich prose, numerous elegant line drawings and just a few tiny sepia-toned photographic images.

 Please explore further into my website for more art click any red link for content [the PK Blogs] click any blue link to return to this page its a green link.

 To contact me please click on the email symbol. it's on every page.
 Your feedback is really appreciated.
 You confidentially & privacy is assured at all times.

 From The Buildings Collection: 40 x 50 cm.
 A Caribbean cruise 2010.
 A back-street kiosk, St. John's, Antigua.